Chitra Shenoy

 Chitra Shenoy is an Indian actress and producer in South Indian movies and television series.
-She has acted in more than 600 films predominately in Kannada and Malayalam.
+She has acted in more than 600 films, predominantly in Kannada and Malayalam.
 She is known as the 'young mother' in the Kannada film industry having portrayed the role of a mother to almost all top stars in Kannada.
 In Malayalam she rose to fame with her role as Mammootty's mother in Rajamanikyam.

 She became a house-hold name in Kerala playing the villainous mother-in-law character in the Malayalam serial Sthreedhanam.
 She owns the production company Good Company Productions.

 Personal life

 She was born in a Sankethi Brahmin family to M. K. Vinayak and Saraswathi, as the youngest of two children at Hassan.
 She has an elder sister, Jyothi.
 She is a home science graduate.
 She is married to Gurudas Shenoy, a Kannada Film & Television Producer.
 They have a daughter Kushi Shenoy.
 Gurudas & Chitra Shenoy together run two television production companies - Dakshin Videotech and Good Company Productions.
 She currently resides at Bangalore with her family.